 At International People’s College we follow the rules and recommendations set by the Danish Health Authority and the Danish Government.
 Therefore, the answers below will give you an idea about how we handle the Covid-19 pandemic at International People’s College, but things might change according to new restrictions or advice by the Danish authorities.
+Please make sure to keep yourself updated on the official Danish Corona webpage:

 Please don’t hesitate to contact us if you have any additional questions.